-My mother has always been a fervent newspaper reader and she is in the habit of solving the puzzles that come in the last pages.
+My mother has always been a fervent newspaper reader and, throughout the years, she developed the habit of solving the puzzles that come in the last pages.
 Between those puzzles you can always find a game called sudoku.
 Two actually; a reasonably difficult one and an evil one.
 So she was in the middle of filling the first sudoku when I interrupted her.
 I don't remember what for but I do remember that we talked about sudoku and it was the difference between the two sudoku levels that caught my attention.

 In fact, it turns out is not easy at all.
 An important property of a well-composed sudoku is that it has only one possible solution.
 It might sound obvious but, depending on how many and which boxes are filled, there can be multiple valid combinations that solve the puzzle.
 The most famous example is the sudoku that UK Sky TV draw in a hillside offering a £5000 prize for the solution; it turned out to have 1905 possible solutions.
 That anecdote aroused my curiosity.

 What followed next was a much longer journey that I had expected in the beginning.
-I was about to quit the project many times but, luckily, I watched The Founder in the meanwhile, the movie that explains how Ray Kroc turned McDonald's into the biggest restaurant business in the world thanks to his bulletproof persistence.
-If you must know, this odyssey had four stages:
+I was about to quit the project many times but, by chance, I watched The Founder in the meanwhile, the movie that explains how Ray Kroc turned McDonald's into the biggest restaurant business in the world thanks to his bulletproof persistence, which helped me resisting until the end.
+This odyssey had four stages:

 1. Results, results, results: I couldn't fight the urge of wanting to see something done whithout thinking much.
 I assumed that the process of generating a 9x9 sudoku would be the same as generating a 4x4 one and I went for a quick command line algorithm.